alidanapour/chip8_emulator/Product_Document.md

 ## Project schedule

-**UPDATE**: **Febuary 4, 2018**: After using Trello to track project progression for Release 0 and 1, we have decided to switch to [Wrike](https://www.wrike.com/) starting from Release 2 to centralize work breakdown and project schedule and tracking in one place, thus marking re-planning easier. *Wrike* has student program which includes all functionalities that we need (for free) such as: Kanban Board, Gantt Chart, Time tracking and team collaboration.
+**UPDATED**: **Febuary 4, 2018**: After using Trello to track project progression for Release 0 and 1, we have decided to switch to [Wrike](https://www.wrike.com/) starting from Release 2 to centralize work breakdown and project schedule and tracking in one place, thus marking re-planning easier. *Wrike* has student program which includes all functionalities that we need (for free) such as: Kanban Board, Gantt Chart, Time tracking and team collaboration.
 The project manager has sent a request to Wrike and received a 2-year student plan for a team of up to 15 people, only one member need to submit the request and once approved, can send inviations to other teammates.

 The due dates of major deliverables are shown in the table above.
 Detailed scheduling, progress tracking and updates are done using Kanban Board via [Trello](https://trello.com).
 An example for release 0 is shown below: